 If you are new to these routing security technologies then there is an excellent guide to RPKI by NLnet Labs which will get you up to speed very quickly.
-Their documentation explains everything from what RPKI is to deploying it in production (albeit with a focus on using NLnet Labs’ tools).
+Their documentation explains everything from what RPKI is to deploying it in production.
 It also has some help and operational guidance including “What can I do about my route having an Invalid state?”

 First you will need to deploy an RPKI validator for your routers to use.
 The RIPE NCC helpfully provide some instructions to get you started with several different options.
 Once your server is running you can start validating announcements.

 Imported prefixes during the validation may have values:

 - The prefix and ASN that originated it match a signed ROA.
 These are probably trustworthy route announcements.

 - The prefix or prefix length and ASN that originated it doesn’t match any existing ROA.
 This could be the result of a prefix hijack, or merely a misconfiguration, but should probably be treated as untrustworthy route announcements.